Earthstar Works

 Fair point.

 But I told 'em they missed the point.
-I wasn't all that impressed with his training the tiger to do what it did.
+I wasn't that impressed with his training the tiger to do what it did.
 And didn't.
-One expects that of a "lion tamer" with a well-fed cat.
+One expects it of a "lion tamer" with a well-fed cat.
 No, I was impressed with his training the horse to do what it did.
 And didn't.

 I'm sure that when you think about it, you understand why.
 Convincing a flight-prey animal - one big enough to do a lot of damage if it feels forced into a fight response - to even be in that cage with that tiger without panicking?
 Never mind let the cat jump down on its back like that?
 Repeatedly?
 Day after day?
 My oh my.
 That horse willingly trusted its trainer to be the alpha leader of its herd-of-three, dominant to and in total control of the feline member, too.
 Another case - like that of a fearless bunny among dogs - of credit where credit is due.
 And kudos.